 Since I separated from my ex-husband fifteen months ago, I have begun the somewhat complicated process of moving on with my life.
-In so many ways, it’s obvious that I have moved forward yet within this time frame there were also so many little and not-so-little things that prevented me from truly moving forward to become “Laura” again after the heartache and dissolution of my marriage.
+In so many ways, it’s obvious that I haven't moved forward yet within this time frame there were also so many little and not-so-little things that prevented me from truly moving forward to become “Laura” again after the heartache and dissolution of my marriage.

-#1-Finalizing the Divorce
+1-Finalizing the Divorce

 Finalizing the divorce has taken way longer than it should have, not because we were fighting but due to a variety of circumstances like me finding a job, picking a new mediator after it not working out with another, and delaying the divorce paperwork over holidays.

 Leaving that “separated” status in the air has been a burden to me emotionally.
-To be honest, making the divorce legal won’t change my daily life at all from what it is now as a single separated mom nor do I have some man waiting to marry me off again (hell-to-the no!) but it does put off completing the grieving process, in my opinion.
+To be honest, making the divorce legal won’t change my daily life at all from what it is now as a single separated mom nor do I have some man waiting to marry me off again (hell-to-the-no!) but it does put off completing the grieving process, in my opinion.
 For some people, waiting to make the divorce official makes complete sense such as if you are both living together (which does happen) for financial reasons or perhaps looking to stay under the spouse’s health insurance plan, but if there is no dire reason to keep you legally bound to someone, making the divorce official sooner than later helps you grieve.

 You may be separated from someone for a long time but when you stand in a court and say it’s completely over, it can and most likely will bring up emotions regarding your broken marriage.